AlgorithmGameStats/k-means-plotting/README.md

 ## How to Run:

+* Get the help menu by running: `python kmeans-plot.py --help`

+or

-1. Get the help menu by running: `python kmeans.py --help`
+* Get the help menu by running: `python kmeans-visualization.py --help`